-It’s really unfortunate that there are many people following the way of religion instead of the way of Christ.
+Unfortunately, there are many people following the way of religion instead of the way of Christ and not knowing they are doing it.
 They are trying to earn God’s love and/or earn the gift of salvation and provision that he has extended to us.
 However, instead of receiving what he has already given us, we attempt to earn it anyway.
 It’s like someone paying for all of your groceries, but you insist on paying yourself.

-You are actually wasting a lot of time and energy by trying to impress God.
-You probably have establish a plethora of self-destructing practices that keep you from succeeding to your full potential personally and in your business ventures.
+You are wasting a lot of time and energy trying to impress God.
+You probably have established a plethora of self-destructing practices that keep you from succeeding to your full potential personally and in your business ventures.

 How we try to impress God

 We try to impress God in many ways.
 We try to be a good person as defined by ourselves or by someone else (e.g., religious leader, pastor, favorite minister, etc.).
-We do our best not to be as bad as those “other sinners.”
+We do our best not to be as bad as those “other sinners.”?
 We can say to God that at least we don’t murder, rob banks, steal millions from people.
 We use our own scale to weigh our actions against those of others, at least as we see them.
-We try to present ourselves to God as being good enough to deserve his love, affection, provision, and salvation (ticket to heaven as most believe).
+We try to present ourselves to God as being good enough to deserve his love, affection, provision, and salvation.

-We overall try to impress God by relgious activities, which are meaningless to God.
+We try to impress God by religious activities, which are meaningless to God.

 Why We Try To Impress God